joehand/hyperdb-web-example/README.md

 `$ npm run build`      | Compile all files into `dist/` `$ npm run create`     | Generate a scaffold file
 `$ npm run inspect`    | Inspect the bundle's dependencies

+*Note: A [signalhub](https://github.com/mafintosh/signalhub) server needs to be running locally.
+Type `signalhub listen -p 8000` on a separate terminal window.*